oracle/docker-images/OracleDatabase/SingleInstance/FAQ.md

 This error occurs when the database cannot find a data file (used for tablespaces) that was previously present.
 This is most likely because the data file has been located outside the volume in a previous container and was hence not persisted.
 Ensure that when you add tablespaces and/or data files that they are located within the volume location, i.e. $ORACLE_BASE/oradata/$ORACLE_SID, (e.g. `/opt/oracle/oradata/XE`).

-## Running Oracle Database 23c Free on Apple based ARM M1 chip
+## Running Oracle Database 23c Free on Apple Silicon (ARM) chip

 ### Setup Database
-Below are the steps to run Oracle Database 23c Free on Apple ARM M1 machine
+Below are the steps to run Oracle Database 23c Free on Apple Silicon (ARM) machine

 1. Install [Podman Lima](https://github.com/lima-vm/lima) on Mac